lhagan/PlainReader/README.md

 # PlainReader

-PlainReader (working title) is a proof of concept web-based client for the excellent [NewsBlur](http://newsblur.com) RSS reader.
-It's currently in a very early alpha state, so don't expect it to replace your current news reader any time soon.
+PlainReader (working title) is a clean, minimal web-based client for the excellent [NewsBlur](http://newsblur.com) RSS reader.
+It's still in an **early beta** state with only the bare minimum of features to work as a functional news reader.

 ## Features